TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 ### Description

-Identify if their is C-bond interaction between C(sp3) with N or O or S.
+Identify if their is C-bond interaction between C(sp3) with O.

 ### Arguments